-Financial Challenges Pendle Borough Council remains financially constrained by budget reductions following repeated cuts in its grants over many years and therefore needs to prioritise its services and its investment into infrastructure, including property.
+i Financial Challenges Pendle Borough Council remains financially constrained by budget reductions following repeated cuts in its grants over many years and therefore needs to prioritise its services and its investment into infrastructure, including property.

 The Asset Management Strategy considers ways in which funding gaps can be narrowed by securing capital and revenue income from property assets to fund the Council's services, and by opportunities for levering external project funding.
 However, the Council recognises that to retain or acquire the ideal portfolio for the delivery of its service priorities or to maintain its property assets in the condition the Council would like may not be a realistic ambition in the face of diminishing resources.

-Housing Shortfall ii Pendle Borough Council shares the consequences of the national pressures of housing shortages and the social and financial benefits of encouraging new housing development.
-The Asset Management Strategy identifies the need to use Council assets to provide new homes, including social and affordable housing, for partnerships with registered housing providers and to oversee developments in accordance with the latest technological and sustainable standards. iii Environment Pendle Borough Council, like the majority of other local authorities has declared a climate emergency and has produced an action plan to achieve carbon neutrality by 2030.
+ii Housing Shortfall Pendle Borough Council shares the consequences of the national pressures of housing shortages and the social and financial benefits of encouraging new housing development.

+The Asset Management Strategy identifies the need to use Council assets to provide new homes, including social and affordable housing, for partnerships with registered housing providers and to oversee developments in accordance with the latest technological and sustainable standards.

+iii Environment Pendle Borough Council, like the majority of other local authorities has declared a climate emergency and has produced an action plan to achieve carbon neutrality by 2030.
 Environmental diversity and sustainability and the protection of nature are emerging as critical themes.

-The Asset Management Strategy advocates measures to reduce the carbon footprint of its buildings, reduce energy consumption and costs, promote green transportation and to use assets to develop and house renewable energy infrastructure.
-It recognises that its assets can play a part in encouraging solutions for the environment and nature and set standards for sustainable development. iv Deprivation The Borough of Pendle has some of the most deprived areas of the country, with lower levels of employment and pay compared with the national average, and an over-reliance on the manufacturing sector.
-The Asset Management Strategy stresses the need for regenerative intervention using the Council's existing, and to-beacquired, assets, to support the business sector, job creation, stronger and more resilient communities and links with other public sector agencies High Street Decline The decline of the high street retail sector is a national issue, but felt particularly keenly by the borough due to its high V number of small, local retail communities.
-The Asset Management Strategy supports the premise that the Council's role in encouraging investment into its town centres must be supported by development using its own and acquired assets.
+The Asset Management Strategy advocates measures to reduce the carbon footprint of the Council's buildings, reduce energy consumption and costs, promote green transportation and to use assets to develop and house renewable energy infrastructure.
+It recognises that its assets can play a part in encouraging solutions for the environment and nature and set standards for sustainable development.